qtiuto/lua-for-android/README.md

       be performed if needed.

      Type:
-      return a type by give className,shortName or class usage:Type("java.lang.Object") or Type("Object") or Type(ObjectClass)
+      Return a type by give className,shortName or class Usage:Type("java.lang.Object") or Type("Object") or Type(ObjectClass)
       Notice:in module java the name is "type",the global function is changed to upper case to avoid confiction with the internal function type,with return the type of a lua object.